PRodriguez19/MMG3320-5320/docs/assignments/Helpful_Tips_HW7.md

 For single-end reads, use `F` or `R`.

-+ ‘F’ means a read corresponds to a transcript.
++ `F` means a read corresponds to a transcript.
-+ ‘R’ means a read corresponds to the reverse complement.
++ `R` means a read corresponds to the reverse complement.

 For paired-end reads, use either `FR` or `RF`.